The height of piecewise-testable languages and the complexity of the logic of subwords: Introduction

-\subparagraph{Related work.} The height of PT languages has been used to measure the difference between separable languages, see e.g.~\cite{hofman2015}.
-However the literature is quite poor on the question of estimating the height of PT languages.
-Algorithms that decide whether a regular language $L$ (given e.g.\ by its canonical DFA $\calA_L$) is PT usually provide a bound on $\ptl(L)$ in terms of $\calA_L$: recently Kl{\'\i}ma and Pol\'ak showed that $\ptl(L)$ is bounded by the depth of $\calA_L$~\cite{klima2013}.
-The currently best bounds on $\ptl(L)$ based on automata for $L$ have been obtained by Masopust and Thomazo~\cite{masopust2015,masopust2016}.
+The height of PT languages has been used to measure the difference between separable languages, see e.g.~\cite{hofman2015}.
+Deciding whether a DFA or a NFA $\calA$ recognises a $n$-PT language is $\coNP$-complete or $\PSPACE$-complete respectively (see~\cite{masopust2017} and the references therein).
+The methods underlying these algorithms usually provide a bound on $h(L)$ in terms of $\calA$: Kl{\'\i}ma and Pol\'ak showed that $h(L)$ is bounded by the maximal length of a simple path from an initial to a final state in $\calA$~\cite{klima2013}.
+The currently best bounds on $h(L)$ based on automata for $L$ have been obtained by Masopust and Thomazo~\cite{masopust2015,masopust2016b}.

 When $L$ is obtained by operations on other languages, very little is known about PT heights.
-It is clear that $\ptl(A^*\setminus L)=\ptl(L)$ and that $\ptl(L\cup L')\leq\max(\ptl(L),\ptl(L'))$ but beyond boolean operations, quotients, and inverse morphisms, there are very few known ways of obtaining PT languages (see~\Cref{app-closure}).
+It is clear that $h(A^*\setminus L)=h(L)$ and that $h(L\cup L')\leq\max(h(L),h(L'))$ but beyond boolean operations, quotients, and inverse morphisms, there are very few known ways of obtaining PT languages.